Precision digital thermometer for professional kitchens and food safety.

 The Proper Way to Rest Meat

-The myth of resting meat essentially boils down to knowing the right type of meat to rest and for how long.
-While it’s okay to rest the meat, you should avoid doing it for too long.
+The myth of resting meat essentially boils down to knowing the correct type of meat to rest and for how long.
+While it’s okay to rest the meat, avoid resting it for too long.
 If you do so, it defeats the intended purpose of locking in the juices.
-Resting meat for too long on the cutting board or plate will only cause more juices to spill out than if you were to cut the meat at the right time.
+Leaving meat on the cutting board or plate for too long will only cause more juices to spill out than if you cut it at the right time.

 Conclusion

-Debunking the myth of letting meat rest should give you a better idea of how to cook the perfect steak or meat.
+Debunking the myth of letting meat rest should give you a better idea of how to cook the perfect steak or other cuts of meat.
 Do not be afraid to break any rules you’ve known for a long time.
-As long as you know how to manage the meat temperature and use the right tools, you can ensure you cook it perfectly.
+As long as you know how to manage the meat temperature and use the right tools, you can ensure it cooks flawlessly.

 Also, remember the tips above on the proper way to rest meat.
-Do not leave it out on the cutting board for too long.
-After all, there will be enough time for the meat to rest between taking it from the grill or oven and serving it at the table.
+Please do not leave it out on the cutting board for too long.
+After all, there will be enough time for the meat to rest between taking it off the grill or out of the oven and serving it at the table.
 There is no point in leaving it out on the board for as long as the myth tells you.

 Discover Other ChefsTemp Products